abhisheknishantpuresoftware/ha/zigbee2mqtt/README.md

 |`network_key`|**list(int)**|[1,3..15,0,2..14]|Encryption key will improve security.
 See [more detail](https://www.zigbee2mqtt.io/how_tos/how_to_secure_network.html) and example usage.
 Leave this option empty if you don't want to use a network key.
 Changing this requires repairing of all devices.|

 #### Modifying zigbee2mqtt's `configuration.yaml`
 In some cases, you may wish to modify zigbee2mqtt's `configuration.yaml` file directly.
-By default, the configuration file is saved to `/share/zigbee2mqtt/configuration.yaml` on your Hass.io host (see data_path above).
+By default, the configuration file is saved to `/share/zigbee2mqtt/configuration.yaml` on Hass.io host (see data_path above).

 #### Device-specific Configuration
-If you are using groups or device-specific settings, you must use separate files, and provide the paths to these files in `devices` & `groups` options.
+If you are using groups or device-specific settings, you must provide the paths to these files in `devices` & `groups` options.
 Zigbee2mqtt allows certain [device-specific configuration options](https://www.zigbee2mqtt.io/configuration/device_specific_configuration.html).

 ---

 ### Pairing

-#### Enable Paring:
+#### Enable Paring (Simple way):
 Set `permit_join` in configuration to **true**, then restart the add-on.
 Change back to **false** when you finish.

 #### Add button to frontend to control Enable Pairing (Advance):